tc39/proposal-uuid/README.md

 The UUID standard library provides an API for generating RFC 4122 identifiers.

-The only export of the UUID library that is initially supported is a method which implements the [version 4 "Algorithm for Creating a UUID from Truly Random or Pseudo-Random Numbers"](https://tools.ietf.org/html/rfc4122#section-4.4), and returns the string representation _(as described in RFC-4122)_.
+The only export of the UUID library that is initially supported is `randomUUID()`,  a method which implements the [version 4 "Algorithm for Creating a UUID from Truly Random or Pseudo-Random Numbers"](https://tools.ietf.org/html/rfc4122#section-4.4), and returns the string representation _(as described in RFC-4122)_.